turingschool-examples/backend_mod_1_prework/day_7/caesar_cipher.md

-## Ceasar Cipher
+## Caesar Cipher

-Also known as a shift cipher, the Ceasar Cipher is one of the oldest and simplest encoding techniques.
-A Ceasar Cipher works by shifting the alphabet by a set number of letters down the alphabet.
+Also known as a shift cipher, the Caesar Cipher is one of the oldest and simplest encoding techniques.
+A Caesar Cipher works by shifting the alphabet by a set number of letters down the alphabet.
 For example, with a left shift of 3, 'D' would be replaced by 'A', 'E' would be replaced by 'B', and so on.
 See below for a full alphabet example with a left shift of 3:

 ```
 plain:  ABCDEFGHIJKLMNOPQRSTUVWXYZ